 Please complain within 30 days of the publication of the article or behaviour taking place so we can correct it as soon as possible.
 But at any time you feel we’re not upholding our own standard as set out in the Code of Conduct please let us know.

 Your complaint should not exceed 1,000 words.
 In exceptional circumstances, longer complaints may be entertained.
 In that case please identify the reasons why your complaint exceeds 1,000 words and provide a one page summary of your complaint.

-Global Ground Media aims to reply within 10 working days of receipt of your complaint though some complaints may take longer than others to investigate.
+We aim to reply within 10 working days of receipt of your complaint though some complaints may take longer than others to investigate.

 - compile a summary of the range of issues raised;

 - consider them together across the full range of issues identified;